Onix-Systems/onix-flutter-project-generator/assets/documentation/docs/ARCH_OVERVIEW.md

 {app_name} project code built on Clean based hybrid Architecture (I'll just call it Clean architecture for simplicity's sake).

-The main concept of regular [Clean Architecture](http://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) is codes splitted to layers, where every low-level layer knows nothing about up layers, separation of business logic from UI, not depending on frameworks or libraries, etc.
+The main concept of regular [Clean Architecture](http://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) is codes split to layers, where every low-level layer knows nothing about up layers, separation of business logic from UI, not depending on frameworks or libraries, etc.

 The architecture we used in {app_name} project is very similar to the regular Clean architecture, but it has its own values, which is why we call it Clean based quasi-architecture.